Breast implants are used to enlarge the breasts and create breast symmetry, thereby enhancing the female silhouette.

 Saline and silicone-filled implants have different characteristics, from the way they feel to the way they’re maintained.
 While saline implants are saltwater (saline) filled and have a sloshier, firmer feel, silicone implants are gel filled and have a more natural breast tissue feel.
 The gel is thick and sticky, closely resembling the texture of human fat (hence the more “natural” feel).

-To determine the right size implants, Dr. Few will take a number of chest wall measurements at your initial consultation.
+To determine the right size breast implants, Dr. Few will take a number of chest wall measurements at your initial consultation for breast augmentation in Chicago.
 Based on your desired results and pre-existing breast base width, he will be able to accurately advise you on implant size.

 Implants can either be placed above (over) the pectoral muscles, or beneath (under) the muscles.
 Placement under the muscle can be fully or partially covered by muscle when placed in the sub-pectoral plane.
 Implants placed under the muscle have been shown to help prevent some of the potential complications of breast augmentation, including limiting risk of capsule contracture, limiting the “round” look of implants, preventing visible rippling or wrinkling of the implants, preventing “bottoming out” of the implants, and increased longevity.

 Dr. Few will use either oral, IV or general anesthesia so that you remain comfortable during your procedure.
 Oral anesthesia procedures are performed on-site at The Few Institute in a fully certified procedure room.

 Generally speaking, saline implants, which are filled after they’re put into the body, require the same incision as their silicone counterparts, which are pre-filled in the manufacturing process.

 There are three locations Dr. Few considers when placing your breast implants—the areola (around the nipple), the armpit (transaxillary), and under the breast (in the breast fold).